smsfactor/smsfactor-php-sdk/README.md

 ## List
 **Create a liste**

-Your can customize each contact with up to 4 optional informations
+You can customize each contact with up to 4 optional informations

 ```php
 $response = \SMSFactor\ContactList::create([